Panax Ginseng

 Is Panax Ginseng safe to take daily?

 Panax Ginseng has a Heating energy and Sweet post-digestive effect.
 Key cautions: Avoid in cases of high pitta with signs of excess heat, inflammation, fever, hypertension, acid reflux.
 Not recommended during acute infections with fever, as ginseng may "lock in" the pathogen according to Chinese medical theory.
-Always work with a practitioner to determine the right daily regimen for your constitution.
+Daily use generally fits when the herb matches the constitution and current state of balance (prakriti and vikriti).

 What is the recommended dosage for Panax Ginseng?

 Dried root: 1-9 grams daily (classical Chinese dosing).
 Standardized extract (4-7% ginsenosides): 200-400 mg daily.
 Tincture: 2-4 ml, two to three times daily.
 Red ginseng extract: 1-3 grams daily.
 Higher doses (6-9 grams) are used in acute situations under practitioner guidance.
 Cycling is recommended: 2-3 months on, 1 month off, to prevent overstimulation and maintain sensitivity.
-Dosage should always be adjusted based on your individual constitution (prakriti) and current state of balance (vikriti).
+Classical dosing is constitution-specific — prakriti and current vikriti both shape the working range for any individual.

 Can I take Panax Ginseng with other herbs?